LinkedInLearning/java-cheat-codes-most-popular-functions-3813068/README.md

 # Java Cheat Codes: Most Popular Functions
 This is the repository for the LinkedIn Learning course Java Cheat Codes: Most Popular Functions.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+<p>Java methods (also known as Java functions) allow you to write cleaner, more concise code and solve common programming tasks.
+Many Java beginners struggle to memorize and effectively utilize the vast array of methods available in the Java library.
+In this course, engineer and instructor Semirah Dolan provides a focused and practical approach to learning the most popular and versatile Java methods, empowering you to write cleaner, more concise code and solve common programming tasks with confidence.
+<p>This course includes Code Challenges powered by CoderPad.
+Code Challenges are interactive coding exercises with real-time feedback, so you can get hands-on coding practice alongside the course content to advance your programming skills.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions